-One of the common side effects of quitting drinking are the emotional repercussions.
+One of the common side effects of quitting drinking is emotional repercussions.
 Depression, fatigue, anxiety, mood swings, and nightmares can all be experienced while a patient is learning methods of how to deal with stress.
 Using the 12 steps to address your spiritual needs can help a person find the inner emotional peace that they need.

 SpringBoard Recovery offers the patient care and services that are necessary for long term recovery of alcohol addiction.